SamsungInternet/homepage-archive/docs/remote-debugging.md

     ![Port forwarding](/images/docs/port-fowarding.png)

-1. Open Samsung Internet on your Samsung device and visit your local site via `127.0.0.1:` followed by the port number.
+1. Open Samsung Internet on your mobile device and visit your local site via `127.0.0.1:` followed by the port number.
 For example, `127.0.0.1:4000`.

 ## Inspect